Axel – A Command-Line File Download Accelerator for Linux

 Axel is a command-line tool that is used to accelerate file downloads in Linux.
 It is a lightweight and fast download accelerator that splits a single file into multiple parts and downloads them simultaneously.
 This approach enables Axel to achieve faster download speeds than other download managers.

-How Does Axel Work?
+How Axel Works

-Axel also has ability to resume broken downloads, which means that if a download is interrupted, Axel can pick up where it left off without having to start from scratch.
+Axel also has the ability to resume broken downloads, which means that if a download is interrupted, Axel can pick up where it left off without having to start from scratch.
 This feature is useful if you have a slow or unreliable internet connection.

 Installing Axel